 - Has experience in the healthcare vertical.
-Partners with Hootsuite so you can get social AND manage your reviews in one place.
+Partners with Hootsuite so you can get social AND manage your dental reviews in one place.

 - Reputation Loop

 - Are you an SEO junkie?
 This one let’s you manage your online directories in one place, too.
-Integrates with many practice management softwares.
+Integrates with many practice management software programs.
 For a full list – check this link out.

 But Bess, what about SolutionReach, or Demandforce, or LH360 reviews?
 The only way your patients ever see these reviews is if they are seeking you out, by name.
 By that point, they are very likely a current patient anyway.
 While it may be frustrating, there is an added level of trust given to sites that require a user-profile to comment.

 The pricing of the above solutions ranges from $99/month to $349/month depending on the functionality you decide to take advantage of.
 The main difference in price is whether or not you want to automate the process by connecting it to your patient management software.
 (Doctible, BirdEye & Reputation Loop give you that option.)
 It’s not necessary to choose a dental-specific company for your review management, unless you want this type of integration.

-If you are willing to make the ask, and send off the request in person as most of the softwares allow (some exclusively) you are more likely to get a response.
-(Just ask my colleague, John.
-He tells it like it is in this blog.)
+If you are willing to make the ask, and send off the request in person as most of the software platforms allow (some exclusively) you are more likely to get a response.
 If you don’t want your team to have to do one more thing, go the automated route.

 Ultimately, we don’t care which one you choose.
 There are way more than 10 options out there.
 Just make sure they aren’t promising to write the reviews for you, or fix your Yelp ratings.
 If it sounds fishy, it probably is.
 Otherwise, happy shopping and keep the good reviews rolling in!

-Learn everything you need to know and then some about dental patient reviews by signing up for our webinar:
+Learn everything you need to know and then some about dental patient reviews by watching Bess’s webinar: